shanakaChathu/DataScienceAssignment1/README.md

 95% confidence interval for Average earnings (per year) other people ($17269, $18989)

+### Analysis 6 Hypothesis: There is a difference between earnings of people with 2 or less than 2 kids and people with more than 2 kids
+H0: Average earnings for people with 2 or less than 2 kids
+H1: Average earnings for people with more than 2 kids

+Decision: According to the 2 -sample t test it can be seen that p value is less than 0.05.
+Therefore we reject h0 at 0.05 significance level

+Conclusion: Average earnings for people with 2 or less than 2 kids and average earnings for people with more than 2 kids have significant difference
+`
+95% confidence interval for Average earnings (per year) for people with 2 or less than 2 kids ($20208, $21591)

+95% confidence interval for Average earnings (per year) for people with more than 2 kids ($14238, $15681)

-### Analysis 6
+### Analysis 7
 ##### Hypothesis: There is no correlation between Earning and Education level

-- H0: There is a correlation between earnigs and education level
+- H0: There is no correlation between earnigs and education level
-- H1: There is no correlation between earnings and eductaion level
+- H1: There is a correlation between earnings and eductaion level

 Observed correlation values between earnings and educations level.Correlation value between earnings and education level was 0.379.
 P-value for this was 3.686745979111728x10-155.This is lower than 0.05.
 Therefore we can rejject the null hypothesis

-### Analysis 7
+### Analysis 8
 ##### Hypothesis: There is no correlation between Earning and Work

-- H0: There is a correlation between earnings and work
+- H0: There is no correlation between earnings and work
-- H1: There is no correlation between earnings and work
+- H1: There is a correlation between earnings and work

 Observed correlation values between earnings and work.Correlation value between earnings and workwas 0.6272.
 P-value for this was 3.6867459791x10-155.This is lower than 0.05.
 Therefore we can reject the null hypothesis

-### Analysis 8
+### Analysis 9
 ##### Hypothesis: There is no correlation between Earning and Age

-- H0: There is a correlation between earnings and age
+- H0: There is no correlation between earnings and age
-- H1: There is no correlation between earnings and age
+- H1: There is a correlation between earnings and age

 Observed correlation values between earnings and work.Correlation value between earnings and age was 0.0924.
 P-value for this was 3.6867459791x10-155.This is lower than 0.05.
 Therefore we can reject the null hypothesis